 Deirdre Shaw is Professor of Marketing and Consumer Research in the Adam Smith Business School.
 She is an expert in consumption ethics.
 Her work focuses on consumer research with a specific focus on understanding and mobilising more sustainable behaviours.
 It is positioned within a multiple stakeholder context, recognising the importance of collaboration and action across multiple stakeholders to support sustainable actions.

-Petra Meier is an expert in public health policy, with a focus on the social, political and environmental determinants of health and wellbeing.
+Petra Meier is Professor of Public Health in the MRC/CSO Social and Public Health Sciences unit.
+She is an expert in public health policy, with a focus on the social, political and environmental determinants of health and wellbeing.
 She is interested in exploring how systems science approaches can help us “multi-solve” key health, social, economic and environmental challenges, that is, to maximise the co-benefits of policy actions across different goals as well as avoiding unintended negative consequences.
-She is the Director of the Systems Science in Public Health and Health Economics Research (SIPHER) Consortium and leads a new systems science programme at the .
+She is the Director of the Systems Science in Public Health and Health Economics Research (SIPHER) Consortium.

-Álvaro Pérez Guardiola is the 2020-2021 Environmental Officer within the UofG Students’ Representative Council, as well as an activist and signatory of the Earth Protectors Trust Fund.
+Álvaro Pérez Guardiola was the 2020-2021 Environmental Officer within the UofG Students’ Representative Council, as well as an activist and signatory of the Earth Protectors Trust Fund.
 He was involved in the campaign for the declaration of a climate and ecological emergency from the University and the Scottish Government, and he led the campaign to switch University computers to the carbon-negative search engine Ecosia.
-He is currently working with the UofG Green New Deal Coalition and GUEST to organise University-wide climate assemblies, where students and staff will determine the necessary policy changes for the University to reach carbon neutrality by 2030 in the spirit of social justice.
+He has worked with the UofG Green New Deal Coalition and GUEST to organise University-wide climate assemblies, where students and staff helped determine the necessary policy changes for the University to reach carbon neutrality by 2030 in the spirit of social justice.
 His main interests within sustainability are alternative economies, green urban and social policy, land rights, and food sovereignty.

-Rory Porteous is one of two Technicians on the Centre's Sustainable Labs project, based in the College of Science and Engineering.
+Rory Porteous is Sustainable Laboratories Advisor on the Centre's Sustainable Laboratories Project, based in Property and Development Management, and an Affiliate in the School of Geographical and Earth Sciences.
 Rory studied biology at the University of Dundee and completed a PhD in Earth Science at UofG researching the preservation of biomarkers in Martian analogues.
 He has a passion for furthering sustainable lab practice having worked in multiple labs and seeing just how much waste they can produce.
 His work focuses on helping laboratories within the University to achieve more sustainable practice to mitigate the negative environmental effects laboratories can have.
 He works closely with GUEST, Estates and the Centre for Sustainable Solutions to implement the Laboratory Efficiency Assessment Framework (LEAF) in participating laboratories around the University.